2022 Victorian Liberal Party leadership election

-The 2022 Liberal Party of Australia (Victorian Division) leadership election was an election to appoint the leader of the Victorian branch of the Liberal Party and Leader of the Opposition after the 2022 Victorian state election.
+The 2022 Victorian Liberal Party leadership election was held on 8 December 2022 to elect the leader of the Victorian Liberal Party and, ex officio, Leader of the Opposition, following the party's loss at the 2022 Victorian state election.

 Matthew Guy, who had held these roles since September 2021 and previously in 2018 resigned after the Coalition's defeat to the Australian Labor Party at the November election.

 Moderate John Pesutto defeated conservative Brad Battin 17 votes to 16, while David Southwick retained the position of Deputy Leader.
 In the Legislative Council, Georgie Crozier succeeded David Davis as leader, with Matthew Bach elected deputy leader unopposed.

 Background

-Following the Coalition's defeat at the 2014 Victorian state election under then Premier Denis Napthine, Matthew Guy, who was Ministers for Planning and Multicultural Affairs and Citizenship, was elected as the leader of the Liberal Party and subsequently Opposition Leader with Peter Walsh as his deputy from the National Party.
+Following the Coalition's defeat at the 2014 Victorian state election under then Premier Denis Napthine, Matthew Guy, who was minister for planning and minister for multicultural affairs and citizenship, was elected as the leader of the Liberal Party and subsequently opposition leader with Peter Walsh as his deputy from the National Party.
 Guy led the coalition to a landslide defeat at the 2018 Victorian state election and resigned as leader following the results.
-Former Treasurer Michael O'Brien succeeded him as the leader.
+Former treasurer Michael O'Brien succeeded him as the leader.

 By 2021, O'Brien's position was increasingly becoming the subject of speculation that the party was to replace him.
 On 16 March 2021, members of the shadow frontbench Ryan Smith, Brad Battin and Nick Wakeling resigned.
 Battin subsequently put forward a leadership spill motion on 17 March 2021, which saw O'Brien surviving the leadership challenge against him.

 In September 2021, there was further speculation about O'Brien's leadership.
 On 6 September 2021, Guy and another frontbench member, Tim Smith resigned from O'Brien's shadow ministry.
 Later, another spill motion was called, which was successful with the Liberal caucus voting 20-11 for the motion and the leadership becoming vacated.
 The same day, Guy was elected leader for a second time unopposed.

 Following the 2022 Victorian state election where the Coalition was again defeated, Guy announced his resignation as leader resulting in a leadership election for the next term.